Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Picton Property Income Limited has repurchased and canceled 150,000 of its Ordinary Shares, trading on the London Stock Exchange at an average price of 79.7 pence per share.
-This transaction reduces the total number of shares in issue to 526,889,205, impacting shareholder voting rights and potentially enhancing shareholder value by increasing earnings per share.
+Picton Property Income Limited has repurchased and canceled 100,000 of its ordinary shares, trading on the London Stock Exchange at an average price of 79.4 pence per share.
+This transaction reduces the total number of shares in issue to 526,489,205, potentially impacting shareholder voting rights and interest notifications under regulatory guidelines.

 The most recent analyst rating on (GB:PCTN) stock is a Buy with a £90.00 price target.
 To see the full list of analyst forecasts on Picton Property Income stock, see the GB:PCTN Stock Forecast page.